'Wry, understated and slightly bonkers’ (Guardian)

 Colin is Reader in Composition at Brunel University, runs his own label Squeaky Kate and writes a regular blog about composing called Riley Notes.

-He is also on Music Patron and a member of the Place Collective.
+He is part of Music Patron and a member of the Place Collective.

 Composers Fund